 All submitted work to IJESPORTS must be in English and include a “Highlights” section.
 This comprises of 2-5 bullet points, highlighting the key findings or conclusions of the article.
 A cover letter is not required to support the manuscript submission, however guidance (below) is provided if this is desired.

-Please make sure that all submitted article files including the manuscript are completely anonymised.
+Please make sure that all submitted article files including the manuscript are completely anonymised and that line numbers are present.
 Author details will be entered during the submission process.

 IJESPORTS accepts the following categories of articles: